VERONICA HELEY started in crime…

 I send out an email newsletter giving the latest on what’s happening with my books and talks.
 If you would like to have it sent to you, please click here to subscribe your email address.

-Old issues are now becoming available here: blog.veronicaheley.com
+Old newsletters are available here: blog.veronicaheley.com

 Other Books and Series

 If I’ve counted correctly, False Report was my 68th book to be published, though they haven’t all been gentle crime.
 Along the way I’ve written a quartet of contemporary romance/suspense stories in the Eden Hall series, some historical fiction and many books with a Christian background for children of all ages… including Stories of Everyday Saints, which has proved a useful resource book for people working with children.
 Some copies of these are still available through Amazon or Abe Books.
 I also write a short story for the Methodist Recorder now and then.
 The early Ellie Quicke stories are now being reissued by Ostara, and audiobooks are also available of the books in the detective series.
 And soon all the crime books will be available for downloading.